Slowsby/GAPE_Downloader/README.md

 # GAPE Downloader

 A Node.js script for batch downloading GAPE Imagery, designed to retrieve high-quality images from GAPE's expansive database.

+It can be used, for example, to create [high-quality timelapses](https://www.youtube.com/watch?v=AtP8Yp6YdXY)

 ## Prerequisites